 - Raising awareness of the risks of overtraining and overloading and proactively managing workload.

 - Working collaboratively to encourage the widest possible change for the wellbeing and sport participation of young New Zealanders.

 - All New Zealanders having the right to participate in sport in an inclusive, fair and safe environment.

 It’s an exciting time for youth sport with a real sense of momentum towards leading system change.
 Sport NZ has several initiatives underway:

 - Advocating within the sports sector

 Sport NZ is raising awareness of the Balance is Better philosophy by working through system partners.
 This includes the work we’re doing with our national sport partners in signing up to a Statement of Intent with nine commitments.
-So far, it’s been signed by the country’s five largest participation sports – Cricket, Football, Hockey, Netball and Rugby – and more sports will be encouraged to sign up and commit to the philosophical approach when they are ready to do so.
+So far, it’s been signed by the country’s five largest participation sports – Cricket, Football, Hockey, Netball and Rugby – and more sports have been encouraged to sign up and commit to the philosophical approach when they are ready to do so.

 - Balance is Better website – balanceisbetter.org.nz